mkocus/reconbot/README.md

 This one uses docker-compose, over raw python execution.

 1. Clone this repository
 2. Copy `.env.example` to `.env` and modify it using your settings.
+More on that below.
 Do the same with `characters.yaml.example` -> `characters.yaml`.
 Take character ID from zkillboard, use refresh token from the Postman.
   `whitelist` should contain notification types you're interested in (or `None` to allow all supported types).
 3. Execute `docker-compose up -d --force-recreate --build` and wait for notifications to arrive!
 After the character gets a notification in-game, `reconbot` may take up to 10 minutes to detect the notification.
 4. If you receive no notification (but you believe you should) check `docker container ls` and use that id for `docker logs <id>`.
 This usually means that the refresh token is invalid, or ESI API is down.

+`.env`:

+- `WEBHOOK_URL` - discord webhook url from 2. step
+- `SSO_APP_CLIENT_ID` - eve app client id from 1. step
+- `SSO_APP_SECRET_KEY` - eve app secret from 1. step
+- `CONTAINER_NAME` - name of the container which will be used for docker, does not really matter, but must not be empty
+- `MAX_NOTIFICATION_AGE_IN_SECONDS` - the bot will get in game notifications not older that this
+- `DEFAULT_PING_ROLE` - pings will use this handle for default-level pings.
+Use `@everyone` or `@here` for pinging everyone in channel
+- `ESCALATED_PING_ROLE` - same as above, but for escalated-level pings.
+- `ADDITIONAL_INFO_TEXT` - this will be added to the notification

+`characters.yaml`:

+- `character_name` - self explanatory
+- `character_id` - use zkillboard or similar service to grab id of your character
+- `refresh_token` - token from postman from 1. step

 # Other notes